 However, in the center of mass frame where $p_{1}=0$ this changes the wave-function normalization $\mathcal{N}$ to be related to the details of the quantum fluctuations of $\phi(q)$ since $\delta<<\Delta\rightarrow\infty$ leads to:

-Thus the effects of the quantum phenomenon disappear when the system is viewed at coarse\textendash grain scale $\varDelta\gg\delta$.
+Thus the effects of the quantum phenomenon disappear when the system is viewed at coarse-grain scale $\Delta\gg\delta$.
 This may indicate that the inner product in the Hilbert space may have to be redefined:

 \textbf{Now the normalizability of the wave function is related to the usual spatial localization of the physically relevant states} $\psi$ that was modulated by the factor $\sqrt{\phi}$.